 3. Say Goodbye to Hand Coding

-WordPress is a self-contained CMS (content management system), and as such does not necessarily require any additional HTML or FTP editing software.
-This is a huge advantage for the novice webmaster.
+WordPress is a self-contained CMS (content management system) and does not necessarily require any additional HTML or FTP editing software.
+This is a huge advantage for novice webmasters.

 WordPress makes it easy to add new content, format blocks of text, and upload and edit multimedia files.
 With WordPress, you will not need any additional editing software.
 Everything is built into the system itself.

-However, if you like to craft your content and understand HTML, you can easily use to the "text" tab on any page or blog post and hand code to your heart's desire.
+However, if you like to craft your content and understand HTML, you can easily use the "text" tab on the classic editor or "Edit as HTML" with the latest block editor.
+You can hand code to your heart's desire on any page or blog post.
 WordPress seriously rocks.

 4. You Have Total Control of Your Website